Alberto-Hache/the-crown/README.md

 ### Further testing

-To run all unit tests just use:
+To run all unit tests make sure you are at the home directory (./the-crown), and from there type:

 ```bash
 $ make test